Who am I?

 Still in the UK, I joined Endless in August 2014 as a member of the desktop team to work on Endless OS (a Linux-based OS designed to make computers accessible to everyone), where I maintained and contributed to several core components of the platform such as the GNOME Shell, Flatpak, WebKit, Chromium, GNOME Initial Setup, the printing subsystem… among others.

-Finally, after those few years in the UK, I moved back home (Galicia) in the summer of 2018 and re-joined Igalia, after nearly 6 years since my departure, to join its Chromium team where I currently work full time.
+Finally, after those few years in the UK, I moved back home (Galicia) in the summer of 2018 and re-joined Igalia, after nearly 6 years since my departure, where I currently work full time as part of its Chromium team, and as a partner of the company.

 You can find me in different places out there in the Internet: